groovyfx-project/groovyfx/README.md

 > gradlew idea

 This will generate a groovyfx.ipr file.
-From IDEA, select File -> Open Project and navigate to the directory containing the groovyfx.ipr file and open it.
-You should now be able to build the library and run the demos with IDEA.
+From IntelliJ IDEA, select File -> Open Project and navigate to the directory containing the groovyfx.ipr file and open it.
+You should now be able to build the library and run the demos with IntelliJ IDEA.

 Building with NetBeans
 -------------------